The ‘New American Economy’ (NAE) is a coalition of individuals who seek immigration reform “that will help create jobs for Americans today”.

 Or a million other potential costs arising from un-restricted immigration.

-The New American Economy open letter has ridiculous assumptions and it makes me ashamed that so many of our own economists have signed it.
+The New American Economy open letter has ridiculous assumptions, and it makes me ashamed that so many of our economists have signed it.
+But I am not surprised.

 There 4-step “benefits” have 1, maybe 2 actual benefits of immigration.
-But it fully rejects the consequence of thought in regards to the costs.
+But it fully rejects the consequence of thought in regard to the costs.

 But it should be obvious.
 We, as economists, can’t accurately rate the costs of everything.